FelixOnline/v2/content/articles/2015-3-3-house-of-cards-series-3-review-worth-the-wait-worth-your-weekend.md

 subtitle: >
   Joshua Renken gives a brief overview of the latest 13-episode installment of the hit US web television series.
 In short: less sex, more politics.
 date: "2015-03-03 12:34:49 +0000"

 # Attributes from Felix Online V1
 id: "5317"
 old_path: /tv/5317/house-of-cards-series-3-review-worth-the-wait-worth-your-weekend
 aliases:
  - /tv/5317/house-of-cards-series-3-review-worth-the-wait-worth-your-weekend
+imported: true
+comments:
+ - Last sentence their instead of there Get better copy editors Superb what a blog it is This web site presents valuable information to us keep it upmoncler london oxford street 515 httpwwwbrainhurricanoorgukmonclerlondonoxfordstreet51514860htmlMoleskine I also want to suggest this  Its the best and also a nice fuiatnon pen in the tradition of all good future writersAlso a happy birthday to you PS Cant say  cos of this     buy fitflops online australiafitflop online httpaustraliafitflopsiemillernetlouboutin fificheap christian louboutin canada httpcanadachristianlouboutinoutletblogspotcomHello Web Admin I noticed that your OnPage SEO is is missing a few factors for one you do not use all three H tags in your post also I notice that you are not using bold or italics properly in your SEO optimization OnPage SEO means mo

 # Article Taxonomies
 categories:
  - tv
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true